awsdocs/amazon-personalize-developer-guide/doc_source/creating-domain-dataset-group-cli.md

    }
    ```

 1. Create a schema in Amazon Personalize by running the following command\.
 Replace `schemaName` with the name of the schema, replace `business domain` with `VIDEO_ON_DEMAND` or `ECOMMERCE`, and replace `file://SchemaName.json` with the location of the JSON file you created in the previous step\.
 The example shows the file as belonging to the current folder\.
+After you create a schema, you can't make changes to the schema\.
 For more information about the API, see [CreateSchema](API_CreateSchema.md)\.

    ```
    aws personalize create-schema \